William W. Stead, MD, FACMI, FIAHSI

 Dr. Stead received his B.A., M.D., and residency training in Internal Medicine and Nephrology from Duke University.
-He remained on Duke’s faculty in Nephrology as the physician in the physician-engineer partnership that developed The Medical Record (TMR), one of the first practical electronic medical record systems.
-He also helped Duke build one of the first patient-centered hospital information systems (IBM’s PCS/ADS).
+He joined Duke’s faculty in Nephrology where he co-developed The Medical Record (TMR), one of the first practical electronic medical record systems, and established a NIH-funded research program on advanced information system architectures.

-Dr. Stead is a Founding Fellow of both the American College of Medical Informatics and the American Institute for Engineering in Biology and Medicine, and a Founding Member of the International Academy of Health Sciences Informatics.
-He served as founding Editor-in-Chief of the Journal of the American Medical Informatics Association.
-His awards include the Collen Award for Excellence in Medical Informatics and the Lindberg Award for Innovation in Informatics in 2005, receiving ACMI’s Morris F. Collen Award of Excellence in 2007, and in 2013, being named the first recipient of the AMIA’s William W. Stead Award for Thought Leadership in Informatics in his honor.
+Dr. Stead is a founding fellow of both the American College of Medical Informatics (ACMI) and the American Institute for Engineering in Biology and Medicine, a founding member of the International Academy of Health Sciences Informatics, and a member of the National Academy of Medicine.
+He is a recipient of numerous awards and distinctions, including being named the first recipient of AMIA’s Donald AB Lindberg Award for Innovation in Informatics in 2005, receiving ACMI’s Morris F. Collen Award of Excellence in 2007, and in 2013, being named the first recipient of the AMIA’s William W. Stead Award for Thought Leadership in Informatics, which was created in his honor.

 In addition to his academic and advisory responsibilities, Dr. Stead is a Director of HealthStream, a health care solutions organization aimed at improving patient outcomes through clinical workforce development, management, and training.